SPECIALIST INSTALLATION

 BS 7671:2018+A4:2026 Part 7 addresses special installations and locations that present particular hazards or operating conditions not fully covered by the general requirements in Parts 1 to 6.
 Section 708 — Electrical Installations in Caravan Parks, Camping Parks and Similar Locations — is the authoritative technical standard for all electricians and designers working on caravan park electrical systems in the UK.

-Scope — Section 708 covers electrical installations for supplying electricity to caravans, motorhomes, and other leisure vehicles at caravan parks, camping parks, and similar locations.
+• Scope — Section 708 covers electrical installations for supplying electricity to caravans, motorhomes, and other leisure vehicles at caravan parks, camping parks, and similar locations.
 It applies to the fixed installation from the origin of supply to (and including) the pitch supply equipment.
-The internal wiring of individual caravans is covered by a separate standard (BS EN 1648).
+The electrical installation inside an individual caravan or motor caravan is covered by a different section of the same standard — Section 721 — and BS 7671 carries an explicit note telling you not to mix the two.
+(BS EN 1648-1 and BS EN 1648-2 cover only the 12 V DC extra-low-voltage installations in caravans and motor caravans, which Section 721 excludes.)

 Electricians carrying out design, installation, or inspection work at caravan parks should hold a current BS 7671 qualification and be familiar with the specific requirements of Part 7.
 The IET has published supplementary guidance in IET Guidance Note 7 (Special Locations).